Silence Can Be Deadly: Can You Be Held Responsible for Medicare/caid Billings Errors That You Never Knew Existed?

 What that one sentence tells me is that the Supreme Court does not want to create liability for any and every regulatory omission/mistake on a Medicaid claim.
 Mistakes happen.
 People are human.
 Apparently, even the Supreme Court knows that…

-Posted on September 21, 2017, in "Single State Agency", Administrative Remedies, Appealing Adverse Decisions, Audits, Behavioral health, Credible Allegations of Fraud, Criminal Medicaid Fraud, DHHS, False Claims, False Claims Act, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Audits and tagged behavioral health care, False certification theory, False Claims, False Claims Act, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Fraud, Medicaid recipients, Medicare, Qui Tam, Universal Health, Whistleblower.
+Posted on September 21, 2017, in "Single State Agency", Administrative Remedies, Behavioral health, Credible Allegations of Fraud, Criminal Medicaid Fraud, False Claims, False Claims Act, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Audits, NC DHHS, Provider Appeals of Adverse Decisions for Medicare and Medicaid and tagged behavioral health care, False certification theory, False Claims, False Claims Act, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Fraud, Medicaid recipients, Medicare, Qui Tam, Universal Health, Whistleblower.
 Bookmark the permalink.
 1 Comment.